bencalder/Parity-sandbox/README.md

 # Parity sandbox

+### Encrypting and decrypting messages with Parity

-This simple script takes a password and a message as inputs then makes multiple calls to a Parity node to do the following:
+This script takes two string inputs (a password and a message) then makes calls to a Parity node to do the following:
 1. Generate a new mnemonic phrase
 2. Use the mnemonic phrase and password string to create a new account
 3. Add that account to the Parity node